 Exclusive recipe from Paul West - great with snags!
 Quince chutney

 With his cows, chooks and veges thriving, Paul decides it’s time to explore the nearby coastline – and he discovers an abundant source of seafood delicacies.
 He meets a local lobster expert, and together they catch a crayfish brunch – and Paul introduces him to a deliciously different way of eating them.

 The farm is in need of livestock, so Paul visits a local breeder to select some prime pigs – but first he needs to catch them.
 Later, Paul wants to enter a cooking competition at the local harvest fair, but he’ll need the help of a couple experienced locals if he wants to come out on top.

-Paul’s about to take delivery of a small parcel of pigs that will hopefully one day feed him.
-Before that, he prepares a pork dish using one of the tastiest and most under-used parts of the animal.
+Later on, Paul prepares to take delivery of a small parcel of pigs that will hopefully one day feed him.
+Just before that, he prepares a pork dish using one of the tastiest and most under-used parts of the animal.

 Then, it’s off to the local harvest festival bake-off!
 With the help of a country cooking champion, Paul enters his pumpkin scones into the hard-fought contest.
 But will his entries rise to the occasion?

 With a malfunctioning water tank, and no dams to rely on, Paul is suddenly faced with a farmer’s worst fear – a critical shortage of water.
 His cows, pigs and veges all depend on a steady supply, so Paul enlists the help of a local farmer to see if they can tap on old spring on the property.
 But will it be enough to save the farm?

 With the help of another local, Paul tries freediving for mussels, and transforms them into a delicious meal.
 Later, Paul looks to expand his poultry flock and meets a man who knows his birds – but which breed is best for Paul?